GrowwOld/grafana-rbac-controller/CONTRIBUTING.md

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify us via our [helpdesk](helpdesk@groww.in).
+If you discover a potential security issue in this project we ask that you notify us at [security@groww.in](mailto:security@groww.in).
 Please do **not** create a public github issue.